Gol-bit/assignment_1903/README.md

 task3_month_result_table
 And here: https://docs.google.com/spreadsheets/d/1b1sgzowuyEv77i0fO-9lXjpuGSvWrxR6hmfU861Jhhs/edit#gid=807265881

-Also, I drew PNG graphs to represent some results more visually.
+Also, I drew PNG graphs to represent some results more visually:
+- task1_graph.jpg
+- task2_graph.jpg
+- task3_graph.jpg

 Python code in which I drew the graphs is in the file graphs.ipynb.